-As a small business owner, you may be considering insurance coverage for workers’ compensation.
+As a small business owner, you may be considering business insurance for workers’ compensation.
 If you do not have any employees, there are a number of alternative options for workers’ comp.
-If you need to quickly provide an affordable certificate of insurance upon request, a workers’ compensation ghost policy may be a good option if it is allowed in your state.
+If you need to quickly provide an affordable certificate of insurance upon request, a workers’ compensation ghost policy may be a good option.

-Before you decide if a workers’ comp ghost policy is the right fit for your small business, however, you’ll need to understand what a ghost policy is, see if you meet the requirements for a ghost policy and determine whether it exposes your business to additional risk.
+Before you decide if a workers’ comp ghost policy is the right fit for your small business, you’ll need to understand what a ghost policy is.
+This information will help you determine whether you meet the requirements for a ghost policy and whether it exposes your business to additional risk.

-Although a workers’ compensation ghost policy is sold in the marketplace just like standard workers’ compensation liability insurance, there are important differences between these policies.
-Importantly, a ghost policy, when used on its own, does not cover the business owner or employees.
+A workers’ compensation ghost policy is sold in the marketplace just like standard workers’ compensation insurance, but there are important differences between these policies.
+A ghost policy, when used on its own, does not cover the business owner or employees.
 In fact, it doesn’t cover anyone or anything.

-Rather, a ghost policy is simply used to do business with a vendor or place of business, or to meet state requirements.
-For example, in some states, a ghost policy can be used as a certificate to meet the insurance requirements of the vendor, client or contractors.
+A ghost policy is simply used to do business with a vendor or place of business, or to meet state requirements.
+In some states, a ghost policy can be used as a certificate to meet the insurance requirements of the vendor, client or contractors.
 Again, the ghost policy doesn’t offer any actual or tangible coverage, although some insurers can bundle this policy with an accident-only plan to create a low-cost insurance coverage package.

-In California, the law requires that employers, including those in the construction industry, carry workers’ compensation insurance, even if they have only one employee.
-According to the state, you cannot file for an exemption from workers’ compensation if any of the following conditions exist:
+In California, the law requires that employers carry workers’ compensation insurance, even if they have only one employee.
+According to the state, you cannot file for a workers’ compensation exemption if any of the following conditions exist:

 There is an exemption for out-of-state contractors who are licensed in California but do not hire employees who reside in California.
-However, if you have out-of-state employees who are working in California, you must also provide a certificate of insurance from your workers’ compensation insurance carrier in your state.
+However, if you have out-of-state employees who work in California, you must also provide a certificate of insurance from your workers’ compensation insurance carrier in your state.

 In most states, workers’ compensation insurance is required by law.
 However, there is a patchwork of laws across the country.
-Ghost workers’ compensation policies aren’t available – or are banned – in certain states, such as California and Colorado.
+Ghost workers’ compensation policies aren’t available in some states, like California and Colorado.

 Currently, Texas is the only state that does not require employers to have workers’ compensation coverage.
 Electing workers’ compensation insurance limits the amount and type of compensation that an injured employee may receive, and those limits are set in the law in Texas.

-In Alabama, you can legally opt for a ghost workers’ compensation policy if you regularly employ fewer than five full-time or part-time employees, including officers of a corporation in any one business, other than the business of constructing or assisting on-site in the construction of new single-family, detached residential dwellings.
-Employers of domestic employees, farm laborers or casual employees and municipalities with a population of fewer than 2,000 (according to the most recent federal census) in the state are not required to provide coverage but can elect to be covered by the provisions of the Alabama Workers’ Compensation Law.
+In Alabama, you can legally opt for a ghost workers’ compensation policy if you regularly employ fewer than five full-time or part-time employees.
+Employers of domestic employees, farm laborers or casual employees, and municipalities with populations of fewer than 2,000 are not required to provide coverage but can elect to be covered by the provisions of the Alabama Workers’ Compensation Law.

 For instance, insurance aggregator site Pogo quoted annual premiums for a one-year ghost workers’ compensation plan at well under $1,000, although it varied by region, industry and other factors.
-To compare the cost with that of a standard workers’ compensation policy, use the following formula:
+You can compare the cost with a standard workers’ compensation policy by using the following formula: